 One of the main barriers to deliberation is the complexity of the process, which makes it difficult to scale and reproduce online.
 Our digital tools are usually designed for participation: they aim to reach large numbers of citizens and are geared towards action (ie a vote), but don’t allow meaningful in-depth debate.

-The interaction between both terms
+The interaction between participation and deliberation

 It is often said that the combination of participation and deliberation comes with its own challenges.
 The 3 desirable criteria of direct democracy (participation, deliberation, and equality) are all different vertices of the same triangle.
 Because deliberation requires more